bright/new-www/content/blog/striking-a-balance-adam’s-journey-through-hybrid-and-native-app-development.md

 During the technical interview, **I appreciated the emphasis on code quality**, which is also important to me.
 For someone like me who is passionate about programming writing high-quality code is crucial.

-Additionally, I was drawn to the idea of collaborating with a client from the Middle East.
+Additionally, **I was drawn to the idea of collaborating with a client from the Middle East**.
 I’m interested in Middle Eastern and African cultures and I actually learn Arabic in my free time, so this opportunity aligned perfectly with my personal interests.

 I also appreciate that in our team, we have regular meetings where we discuss technical aspects, new trends and tools, and **make decisions about which features should be refactored and how**.